Build-Squad/solana-ruby/README.md

 ### Options Parameter

-The options parameter is a hash that can include the following fields:
+The options parameter is a hash that can include the following fields and more, allowing for customized responses:

 - **commitment**: Specifies the level of commitment desired when querying state.
 Options include: